x13machine/ubuntu-demon-creator/README.md

 You can also add the description parameter for whatever reason.

-# Parameters:
+## Parameters:
-* Name: Name of the demon.
+* name: Name of the demon.
-* Username: The user the demon will run as.
+* username: The user the demon will run as.
-* Command: The command to run the demon.
+* command: The command to run the demon.
-* description (optional): The description of demon.
+* description (optional): The description of the demon.